Skip to main content

 • Marital status

-Specific or Sensitive Personal Data is usually riskier if jeopardized.
-It includes:
+Specific or Sensitive Personal Data examples:

 • Health and medical information